 “Why don’t you choose your own conception of God?”
 Ebby asked Bill W.

 These words marked a turning point in the formation of AA.
 They allowed Bill W to finally stop fighting religion and move past one of the great hurdles that prevented him from staying sober.

-Though Bill W credited the Oxford Group with saving his life, in 1937 he and Dr. Bob Smith broke away over a variety of fundamental disagreements, including the religion-centric views and tendency of self-promotion.
+Though Bill W credited the Oxford Group with saving his life, in 1937, he and Dr. Bob Smith broke away over various fundamental disagreements, including the religion-centric views and tendency of self-promotion.

 The pair’s conversation became known as the first meeting of Alcoholics Anonymous.
 They began actively seeking other alcoholics driven by the belief that “only an alcoholic can help another alcoholic.”